fluttercommunity/get_it/README.md

 that returns a `Future` that completes at the end of `factoryFunc` and signals that the Singleton is ready to use unless `true` is passed for `signalsReady`. (see next chapter)
 To synchronize with other "async Singletons" you can pass a list of `Type`s in `dependsOn` that have to be ready before the passed factory is executed.

-There are two possible ways to signal the system that an instance is ready.
+There are two ways to signal the system that an instance is ready.

-## Synchronizing asynchronous initialisations of Singletons
+## Synchronizing asynchronous initializations of Singletons

 Often your registered services need to do asynchronous initialization work before they can be used from the rest of the app.
-As this is such a common task and its closely related to registration/initialization GetIt supports you here too.
+As this is such a common task, GetIt supports you here too.

 `GetIt` has the function `allReady` which returns `Future<void>` that can be used e.g. with a Flutter FutureBuilder to await that all asynchronous initialization is finished.